China's Hubei reports no new coronavirus cases outside city of Wuhan

 The overall accumulated number of confirmed cases in mainland China stood at 80,552 as of Thursday.

-Reporting by Ryan Woo and Huizhong Wu; Additional reporting by Beijing Newsroom, Andrew Galbraith, Brenda Goh, Stella Qiu and Hallie Gu; Writing by Engen Tham; Editing by William Maclean and Kevin Liffey
+Reporting by Ryan Woo and Huizhong Wu; Additional reporting by Beijing Newsroom, Andrew Galbraith, Brenda Goh, Stella Qiu, Hallie Gu, Cheng Leng and Min Zhang; Writing by Engen Tham; Editing by William Maclean, Kevin Liffey and Alex Richardson